adityasingh6256/riscv_picorv32/README.md

 6)add your module and link it to the pcpi. inputs to pcpi_rs1,pcpi_rs2 and pcpi_rd for output register.

-## Testing of DOT product of floating pt numbers
+## Testing of DOT Product of Floating Point Numbers

 we are doing here a^2 + b^2